LilLilCrab/ContraConnect/docs/CONDUCT.md

 The team will enforce its own rules through a tiered approach:
 1.  **Peer-to-Peer:** The first level is gentle, private reminders between team members.
-2.  **Team Check-in:** For recurring issues, the team will dedicate 5-10 minutes at the start or end of a meeting to a respectful, non-judgmental discussion about how the team can collectively better follow the Code of Conduct.
+2.  **Team Check-in:** For recurring issues, the team may possibly dedicate 5-10 minutes at the start or end of a meeting to a respectful, non-judgmental discussion about how the team can collectively better follow the Code of Conduct.
 3.  **Team Lead/Mentor Intervention:** For persistent issues or severe breaches, the issue will be escalated to the team lead or faculty mentor.

 #### Giving and Receiving Feedback